Outline of Tunisia

 The following outline is provided as an overview of and topical guide to Tunisia:

 Tunisia – northernmost country in Africa situated on the southern coast of the Mediterranean Sea.
-Tunisia is the smallest of the nations situated along the Atlas mountain range.
+Tunisia is the smallest of the nations situated along the Atlas Mountains.
 The south of the country is composed of the Sahara desert, with much of the remainder consisting of particularly fertile soil and 1300 km of coastline.
 In ancient times, Tunisia was the home of the famous Phoenician city of Carthage.